ZoeLeBlanc/is310-computing-humanities-2022/_schedule/16-making-a-point.md

 - Katie Rawson and Trevor Muñoz, “Against Cleaning”, Curating Menus, 7 July, 2016. <http://curatingmenus.org/articles/against-cleaning/>
 - Karl W. Broman and Kara H. Woo, “Data Organization in Spreadsheets,” American Statistician 72, no. 1 (2018): 2–10, <https://doi.org/10.1080/00031305.2017.1375989>
-- We will go over both the introduction to APIS and discuss Jupyter Notebooks.
+- ~~We will go over both the introduction to APIS and discuss Jupyter Notebooks.~~
+- Complete the [in class web scraping]({{site.baseurl}}/materials/getting-data/02-webscraping-assignment) assignment and discuss the readings.

 ## Additional Materials